Flexible Instructional Days (FID)

 - The five school day count will begin upon return from a FID. (i.e. Tuesday is a FID, so Wednesday counts as school Day 1 for assignment completion).
 It is important for students to complete assignments in a timely manner to have continuity in their learning.

 What happens if my child fails to complete his/her assignment(s)?

 Teachers will check FID assignment completion and grade the assignment accordingly.

 My child has an IEP.
 Will his/her lesson be modified appropriately?

 The FID lesson will be designed utilizing their program modifications, specially designed instruction, and supplementary aids and services identified in their individualized education plans.
 Upon return from a FID, teachers of students with IEPs will meet with their students to review work submitted, checking for completion and understanding.

 Any related services (physical therapy, occupational therapy, speech, etc.) that would have occurred during the day of closure will be provided during the FID.
 If necessary, the session can be rescheduled according to the frequency requirements in the students’ individualized education plans.

 Will after school activities be canceled on a FID?

-Additional communication will be provided by the District on the day of a school closure with regard to after-school activities.
+Additional communication regarding after-school activities will be provided by the District on the day of a school closure.